 When I made this bread, I thought that the toughest taste test would be to make the simplest bread, with no topping and no add-ins that would distract from the flavor of the bread itself.
 The resulting loaf was very plain.
 Not bad, by any means, but very plain.
 Of course, that's in comparison to my usual breads that tend to be more interesting than the usual store-bought bread.

 When I served this bread for dinner, my husband didn't notice anything unusual about it, which is a pretty good testament to its similarity to wheat bread's flavor and texture.
-As I said it would make a great sandwich bread, but it's not the sort of thing that you'd slice and devour plain.
+It would make a great sandwich bread, but it's not the sort of thing that you'd slice and devour plain.

 If I was making this again, I think I'd add a bit more salt, as it seemed just a little bit bland.
 Add-ins that Capone suggest are things like sun-dried tomatoes, olives, garlic, herbs and spices, cheese, or onions.
 For a sweeter bread, she suggested cinnamon mixed with sugar swirled into the dough, along with walnuts and raisins.